 The Benefits of Regular Furnace Maintenance

-Whether you have an older furnace or a newer high-efficiency model, regular maintenance will also affect your furnace efficiency.
-Remember, the furnace efficiency rating assumes the furnace is operating properly.
+Regular maintenance will also affect your furnace efficiency, whether you have an older furnace or a newer high-efficiency model.
+Remember, the furnace efficiency rating assumes the furnace is operating correctly.

 We’re proud to be Denver’s home comfort experts.
 For new furnaces or maintenance of existing ones, we promise you’ll be satisfied.
 Contact us today for more information or to schedule an in-home evaluation.

 If you’re looking for a reliable HVAC company outside of Colorado, then we recommend the services for Derek Sawyer’s Smart Energy Heating & Air Conditioning.
 The team at Derek Sawyer’s handles all of California’s HVAC needs in the Central Valley.
 Whether you need Modesto heating services or anything similar in the areas, they’re the name to trust.